cTurtle98/Lifealgorithmic/source/cis-191/filesystems_and_mount.md

 gvfsd-fuse on /run/user/1000/gvfs type fuse.gvfsd-fuse (rw,nosuid,nodev,user=mike)
 ```

-Using files and directories as a mechanism to manipulate the Linux kernel has gained in popularity, causing a large increase in the number of mounted virtualfilesystems.
+Using files and directories as a mechanism to manipulate the Linux kernel has gained in popularity, causing a large increase in the number of mounted virtual filesystems.
 When kernel controls and information are available as files it gives programmers a very simple and understandable way to read and alter them.
 The most complicated configuration tasks can easily be done with a BASH script.

 ## Unmount and Unbind

 Now that you've seen the process it's time to reverse it.
 In order to reverse the process you must work backwards from the mounted state.
 Skipping steps will cause errors.
-First unmount the loopback device with ''umount''.
-The ''umount'' command takes either a device or a path as its argument.
+First unmount the loopback device with ``umount``.
+The ``umount`` command takes either a device or a path as its argument.

 ```
 umount <device>